Amenity Kit – The small toiletry packs most airlines offer International Business and First Class passengers.

 Burning: A nickname for spending points and miles. ie Churning and burning or earning and burning.

-Churning: A term used to describe opening a credit card for the miles bonus, then closing it and opening a new one.
-Banks and credit card issuers have caught on to this and put a stop to it.
-It ranges from illegal to frowned upon.
-It is typically a US concept because there are more credit card issuers.
+Churning: A term used to describe opening a credit card for the reward miles bonus, then closing it and opening a new one while carefully remaining within the confines of the sign-up rules.
+Banks and credit card issuers have caught on to this and put a stop to it, usually with 24 month waiting periods between applying for cards.
+See Amex UK Welcome Bonus restrictions.

 Club Europe: Short-haul Business Class for British Airways